 Begin Contract in 2nd Half 2022

-UCMR 5
+Using and evaluated data developed through the fifth Unregulated Contaminant Monitoring Rule (UCMR 5)

-The fifth Unregulated Contaminant Monitoring Rule (UCMR 5) published on December 27, 2021, requires sample collection for 30 chemical contaminants between 2023 and 2025 using analytical methods developed by EPA and consensus organizations.
+UCMR 5 published on December 27, 2021, requires sample collection for 30 chemical contaminants between 2023 and 2025 using analytical methods developed by EPA and consensus organizations.
 All PWSs serving more than 10,000 people, all serving 3,300 to 10,000 people, and 800 representative PWSs serving fewer than 3,300 people will be monitored.
 UCMR 5 will provide new data that is needed to improve overall understanding of the frequency of 29 PFAS compounds that may be found in drinking water systems with corresponding levels.
-Currently, the USEPA is responsible for all analytical costs associated with monitoring at systems serving 10,000 or fewer.
-More information on the USEPA’s monitoring scope can be found at the Agency’s website.
+Currently, EPA is responsible for all analytical costs associated with monitoring at systems serving ≤10,000 people.
+More information on the EPA’s monitoring scope can be found at the Agency’s website.

-The results from the mentioned sampling and monitoring strategies will be compared to the current USEPA’s Health Advisory Levels (HALs).
-If drinking water sources are impacted above the HALs, then exceedances will be treated in the same manner as a typical discovery of a contaminant above action levels including going through corrective action case process.
+The results from the UCMR 5 sampling and monitoring strategies will be compared to the current EPA’s HALs.
+If drinking water sources are impacted above the HALs, then exceedances will be treated in the same manner as a typical discovery of a contaminant above action levels including going through the corrective action case processes.
 Further actions will be considered such as:

 Notifications to the affected population to not drink the water